Approximate Computing Survey, Part II: Application-Specific & Architectural Approximation Techniques and Applications: Introduction

 In this transition, \textbf{\emph{Approximate Computing (AxC)}} is already considered a novel design paradigm that improves the energy efficiency and performance of computing systems~\cite{swagath:2020}.
-Over the past decade, AxC has been established as a vigorous approach to leverage the inherent ability of numerous applications to produce results of \emph{acceptable} quality, despite some \emph{inaccuracies} in computations~\cite{csur:arme}.
-The motivation behind AxC is further analyzed in our work in \cite{mysurvey_pt1}.
+During the past decade, AxC has been established as a vigorous approach to leverage the inherent ability of numerous applications to produce results of \emph{acceptable} quality, despite some \emph{inaccuracies} in the computations~\cite{csur:arme}.
+The motivation behind AxC is further analyzed in Part I of the survey \cite{mysurvey_pt1}.
 Driven by its potential to address the energy and performance demands in a favorable manner, AxC is increasingly gaining significant attention over the last years.
 A representative example of this trend is depicted in Figure~\ref{fig:stats_conf}.
 This figure illustrates the growing number of works that apply any kind of approximation (e.g., software, hardware, architectural), published in four major design automation conferences.
 Furthermore, AxC has attracted significant interest from the industry.
 Companies such as Google \cite{google}, IBM \cite{ibm}, and Samsung \cite{samsung} exploit the AI/ML error resilience and design accelerators for compressed networks with reduced precision and less computations, improving the energy efficiency and performance in exchange for negligible or zero accuracy loss.